COVID-19 self-assessment for MCC students and employees

 All MCC students and employees must complete a daily health screening before entering campus.
 You can answer screening questions at an authorized campus entrance checkpoint or, to save time, you can complete the screening online (click on button above) or via the MCC mobile app.

 The COVID-19 self-assessment is also available in the MCC mobile app.
 Download it for free.
 Search for “Monroe Community College” and look for the MCC black and gold shield.

-- Screen: Students who plan to come to the Applied Technologies Center, Brighton Campus or Downtown Campus for any reason during the spring semester are required to complete a daily COVID-19 self-assessment, for at least 14 days prior to coming to campus (e.g., from January11-24 for in-person classes starting on January 25; and from January18-31 for in-person classes that start on February 1).
-Please answer all questions honestly.
+- Screen: Students who come to the Applied Technologies Center, Brighton Campus or Downtown Campus for any reason during the spring semester are required to complete a daily COVID-19 self-assessment prior to entering the building.
+After testing negative for COVID-19 and coming to campus for the first time during the spring semester, daily self-assessments are only required each day you come to campus.

 - Quarantine: SUNY requires all in-person students to precautionarily quarantine for 7 days prior to coming to campus.
 At the start of the semester, the daily COVID-19 assessment will include a question asking if you completed the quarantine or if you received an exemption.